Buster Skrine: Regular season

+Playoffs

 Personal life

 Skrine was given the nickname "Buster" from his grandmother because his father also shares the same first name.
 Skrine began teaching high-intensity interval training classes during the 2017 offseason out of the Kore studio located in New York City's Meatpacking District.

+Legal issues

+Skrine was arrested on August 9, 2023 in Canada for bank fraud-related charges.
+He allegedly created accounts at multiple banks in Durham Region and used fraudulent checks to withdraw over $100,000 in cash.
+Durham Region Police said the alleged scheme started in September 2022 and was still being executed at the time of his arrest.
+Skrine was arrested at Toronto Pearson International Airport after he had made travel arrangements to return to the United States.
+He is facing 15 charges to include "fraud and possession of property obtained by crime."